fletxcher/sud0ku_s0lver/README.md

 ## Visualization

-The GUI features visualization of the solving process, allowing users to see each step of the algorithm.
-Cells being considered are highlighted, and the solution progression is animated.
+The GUI features visualization of the backtracking algrotihms efficiency.

 ## Usage